 The apprentice levy was introduced to secure a long-term funding solution for high quality apprenticeships that better meet employer needs.
 Although ALL employers will benefit from the levy, in terms of extra funding available for training – only the largest employers will have to contribute towards it.

-Levy paying employers will access apprenticeship funding via the new Apprenticeship Service (AS)
+Levy paying employers will access apprenticeship funding via the Apprenticeship Service (AS)

 The apprenticeship service is a computerised service, whereby levy-paying employers use an online account to access their levy fund for training apprentices.
 Money from the levy can only be used to pay for apprenticeship training with an approved apprenticeship training provider.
 The AS also holds lists of approved apprenticeship training providers.
 After choosing an approved provider and negotiating a price for training employers can make payments to them directly from their account.

-Employers will need to complete an Employer Agreement with the Skills Funding Agency (SFA) to pay Training Providers to carry out apprenticeship training.
+Employers will need to complete an Employer Agreement with the Education and Skills Funding Agency (ESFA) to pay training providers to carry out apprenticeship training.

 Employers with wage bills of less than £3 million per annum receive government funding for apprenticeships via co-investment.
-Employers need only pay 10% of the cost of training, with government funding the remaining 90%.
+The co-investment rate for new apprenticeships starting after 1 April 2019 has changed, from 10% to 5%.
+This means employers need only pay 5% of the cost of training, with government funding the remaining 95%.

 |Band||Upper Limit||Band||Upper Limit|